Five Keys to Building a Unique Nonprofit Brand

 1. Emphasize Your E-A-T (Expertise, Authority, and Trustworthiness)

-Your content is your brand, but your content can be lost if it’s not being found by your ideal supporters and participants.
+If your content is not being found by your ideal supporters and participants, your ability to advance your mission suffers.
+The internet is a big place, and it can be difficult to cut through the noise.
 That’s where E-A-T comes into play.
-If you can craft content that establishes that you are an expert, an authority, and most of all, are trustworthy in your space, you’ll be able to get a leg up, and you’ll be more likely to rank on search engines.
+If you can craft content that establishes that you're an expert, an authority, and — most of all — trustworthy in your space, you’ll be more likely to rank on search engines and be found by your ideal audience.

-• Creating content authored by leaders in your field
+• Publishing content authored by leaders in your field

 • Ensuring your content is comprehensive and thorough